resurfaceio/logger-java/README.md

 ## Dependencies

-No runtime dependencies to conflict with your app.
 Requires Java 8.
+No other dependencies to conflict with your app.

 ## Installing with Maven